CSolution Project Format

 Example 2:

-The following example uses three projects Demo, TFM and Boot.
-The project TFM should be always build using the context TFM.Release+LibMode.
-For the target-type name Board, the Boot project requires the +Flash target, but any build-type could be used.
+The following example uses three projects: Demo, TFM, and Boot.
+The project TFM should always be built using the context TFM.Release+LibMode.
+For the target-type name Board, the Boot project requires the +Flash target, but any build type could be used.

 target-types: